input-output-hk/essential-cardano-content/content/glossary/block-header.md

 ---
 title: Block header
 tags:
-  - Blockheader
+  - block header
   - Vcoincheck.io
 url: ""
 image: ""
 image_text: ""
 ---

-is a data structure that contains essential information about a block in a blockchain.
+A data structure that contains essential information about a block in a blockchain.
 It serves as a summary or metadata for the block and is typically located at the beginning of each block.
-The block header includes several important components: Version, Previous block hash, Merkle root, Timestamp, Nonce (for PoW)
+The block header includes several important components: version, previous block hash, merkle root, timestamp, and nonce (for proof of work chains).